crankynetman/camping-resources/recipes/breakfast-omelette/README.md

-# Breakfast Omelette
+# Cheesy Breakfast Omelette with Peppers

 This is a nice and easy breakfast omelette that is very flexible and easy to make.
-I think it tastes delicious and I am a bit of a breakfast snob.
+I think it tastes delicious even though I am a bit of a breakfast snob.

 ## Photos